melmo/shwib/README.md

 I
 Bootstrap

-Current versions:
-Hybrid 2.0.4
-Bootstrap Sass 3.3.3

 This is a basic theme that can be used to get started with rapid Wordpress theme development.

-It incorporates the Hybrid Core framework (http://themehybrid.com/hybrid-core) with Bootstrap Sass (https://github.com/twbs/bootstrap-sass).
+It incorporates the Hybrid Core framework (https://themehybrid.com/hybrid-core) with Bootstrap Sass (https://github.com/twbs/bootstrap-sass).

-Compile your Sass by opening your console/terminal, navigating to "shwib/_" and running "compass watch"

-Edit Bootstrap variables in "shwib/_/sass/bootstrap/_variables.scss"

-Replace "shwib/_/img/logo.png" with your fallback image for Facebook sharing
+Documentation and feedback form is at https://shwib.littlewebgiants.com

 Includes:
 - Basic Wordpress image styles